pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/4-create-video-detail-fragment.md

     ...
     }

-and create the method `getDefaultItemViewClickerListener` which returns a new `OnItemViewClickedListener`.
+Create the helper function `getDefaultItemViewClickerListener` which returns a new `OnItemViewClickedListener`.

     private OnItemViewClickedListener getDefaultItemViewClickedListener() {